Messi leaving ripped Barcelona's soul out, says former Bayern CEO Rummenigge

 Although club president Florentino Perez stressed Madrid football was running out of money earlier this year when he fronted up the attempted formation of a European Super League, Los Blancos were comfortable enough to lodge bids of at least €160m for PSG's Kylian Mbappe.

-"[Robert] Lewandowski is the best center-forward in the world.
-Haaland is the second-best," he said.
+"[Robert] Lewandowski is the best centre-forward in the world.
+Haaland is the second best," he said.
 "I think Bayern is interested in Robert staying after his contract expires in 2023.
 Haaland is an investment.

 "I don't think he's going to Liverpool.
 I know the owner very well and he is not known for splashing out.

 "With Haaland, I wouldn't rule Real Madrid out.
-Maybe they'll open the checkbook a little more in the summer and possibly get Haaland and Kylian Mbappe."
+Maybe they'll open the chequebook a little more in the summer and possibly get Haaland and Kylian Mbappe."